The cost of living in Amsterdam: all you need to know

 Water

 Water in Amsterdam works differently.
 There are two different ways that your water bill can be calculated.
 If you use a water meter, you’ll pay monthly costs by cubic metre of water used, plus an annual fee for the metre.
-If you opt-out of the metre, bills should fall in the range of around €15-30 per month.
+If you opt out of the metre, bills should fall in the range of around €15-30 per month.

 Monthly internet costs

-The average cost for the internet in the Netherlands is in the range of €32 for a lower speed connection to €67 for higher speed (although it’s all relatively fast).
+The average cost for the internet in the Netherlands is in the range of €32 for a lower speed connection to €67 for a higher speed (although it’s all relatively fast).
 It’s common to bundle your internet with TV and phone service.
-Some websites allow for an easy price comparison between providers, or will let you sign up for your utilities in English.
+Some websites allow for an easy price comparison between providers or will let you sign up for your utilities in English.

 Phone

 Cell phone plans in the Netherlands don’t differ much from other countries.
-Monthly costs can be as low as €8 for unlimited calling with no data, up to around €40 a month for unlimited data.
+Monthly costs can be as low as €10 for unlimited calling with no data and up to around €50 a month for unlimited data.

 An average plan with up to 10 gigabytes of data and unlimited calling should be somewhere around €20 a month.
 You may also need to pay an activation fee.